Before you begin

-You need a Figma account to install plugins or duplicate Community files.
+You need a Figma account to use plugins and widgets or duplicate Community files.

-You will need a Community profile to follow profiles, like files and plugins, or add comments.
+You need a Community profile to follow profiles, like resources, or add comments.

 Explore the Community

-There are a few ways to navigate the Community:
+There are a few ways to access resources in the Community:

 Note: If you're using the Figma desktop app, you can move between pages in the Community using the and buttons at the top of the window.